smit1998/Weather-App/README.md

 Runs the Python Django backend api app in development mode.\
 This service runs on http://localhost:8000.

+### `yarn migrate`

+Runs database migrations and creates the database if it does not exist yet.\
+This will update the database with any changes to the existing models or creates tables if there are new models.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\